openAVproductions/openAV-ArtyFX/manual.md

 Ducka
 -----
-Ducka is a side-chain envelope plugin: it is very useful for creating "pumping" basslines as often found in minimal house music.
+Ducka is a side- chain envelope plugin: it is very useful for creating "pumping" basslines as often found in minimal house music.
 The plugin works by analysing the volume of a "sidechain"<link?> input, and changing the volume of a seperate stereo track, based on the amplitude of the sidechain input.